gordielachance/wp-soundsystem/readme.txt

 For example, when creating an album post, you can load its tracklist from the MusicBrainz datas; so you don't need to enter each track manually.

 = Playlists =
 Create and manage tracklists easily with the Tracklist metabox.
-Each entry added creates a new Track post.

 Import a tracklist from a file or a music service like Spotify using the Tracklist Parser Metabox (see below).
 Export playlists in [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format) (XML Shareable Playlist Format).